sabrinakim/capstone/README.md

 * Users can see photos of the place
 * Users can see how far away the place is
 * Users can leave a review for the place using Yelp API
+* Users can see the invitations they accepted

 ### 2. Screen Archetypes